zumasys/docs/site/docs/jbase/jagent/introduction-to-embedded-sql/README.md

 Because jBASE is compiled in [C], we need some form of interface that will let us access external libraries and return data back to the users BASIC code.

-## Common terms used in document.
+## Common terms used in document

-?Whats a result set?
+?What is a result set?

 - Think of a result set as a huge big list of records stored in an array.

 ?
-Whats a cursor,
+What is a cursor,

 - a cursor enables the rows in a result set to be processed sequentially.

 ```
   .
 Row     Data